 Can you visit the Vatican and the Colosseum in one day?

 It’s possible to visit the Vatican and the Colosseum in one day, but we don’t recommend doing it on your own.
 With huge crowds, extended lines and a whole lot of history at both locations, trying to do it all on your own could be a very stressful experience.
-Our Vatican & Colosseum Skip the Line Combo Tour will let you enjoy the highlights of both of the famous attractions without having to worry about the details.
+Our Entire Vatican tour & Colosseum ticket will let you enjoy the highlights of both of the famous attractions without having to worry about the details.

 Visit the Vatican Museums, the Sistine Chapel, Saint Peter's Basilica, the Colosseum, the Roman Forum and Palatine Hill in this extensive 9-hour tour.
 Sample the best that Rome has to offer without any rush, stress, or hassle.
 These tours book up so do your best to book yours in advance.

 A visit to Rome is not complete without experiencing the Roman Colosseum.
-To find out more about our tours, skip-the-line-packages and how to book them check out the Italiarail website.
 Enjoy your trip!

 What are you waiting for?
 Book your tickets now!